ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/server-side-model-high-frequency/index.md

 High Frequency Updates allow large numbers of updates against the grid without having a drastic hit on performance.

-When a transaction is applied to the grid, it results in the grid re-rendering it's rows to cater for the new values.
+When a transaction is applied to the grid, it results in the grid re-rendering its rows to cater for the new values.
 In addition to this, if the transactions are getting applied in different JavaScript VM turns (which is often the case when data updates are streamed), each VM turn will result in a browser redraw.
 If you are receiving 10's of updates a second, this will probalby kill your applications performance.
 Hence the need for Async Transactions.

 ## Async Transactions

 Grid grid caters for High Frequency Updates via Async Transactions.

 When a Transaction is applied to the grid using Async Transactions, the transaction is not applied immediately.
-Rather the grid waits for a period for more transactions to be applied and then applies them all together in one go, result in just one redraw for all the Transactions.
+Rather the grid waits for a period for more transactions to be applied and then applies them all together in one go, resulting in just one redraw for all the Transactions.

 The amount of time which the grid waits before applying the transaction is set via the grid property `asyncTransactionWaitMillis` and defaults to 50ms.
 Transactions are also applied after any rows are loaded.